Bilge Pump System Maintenance Tips

 Check that the bilge pump actually pumps water out by turning the pump on and looking to see if water is flowing from the discharge outlet.
 If necessary, pour a few gallons of water into the bilge to give the pump something to pump out.
 Never assume a bilge pump is functioning properly just because you hear its motor running when you switch it on.

-If the pump’s inlet screen or screen box gets blocked by debris, it’ll prevent water from flowing through the pump.
-This will cause the pump to overheat and fail.
-If the inlet screen is damaged, replace it so it doesn’t let any debris enter the pump.
+- If the pump’s inlet screen or screen box gets blocked by debris, it’ll prevent water from flowing through the pump.
+This causes the pump to overheat and fail.
+If the inlet screen is damaged, replace it immediately.

-Inspect the discharge hose or pipe for kinks or splits that can prevent bilge water from being pumped out of the boat.
-Make sure all pipes and hoses are in good condition and aren’t crimped or crushed by other objects.
+- Inspect the discharge hose or pipe for kinks or splits that can prevent bilge water from being pumped out of the boat.
+Make sure all pipes and hoses are in good condition and aren’t crimped or crushed.

 Finally, inspect the bilge pump’s diaphragm and valves for any signs of damage, and check that the rubberized diaphragm is still flexible and free of rips or tears.
 Inspecting the valves and diaphragm should be done at least once every couple of years.